Luis Robert Player Props: White Sox vs. Marlins

-After batting .308 with four doubles, a home run, two walks and two RBI in his past 10 games, Luis Robert and the Chicago White Sox take on the Miami Marlins (who will hand the ball to Sandy Alcantara) at 2:10 PM ET on Saturday.
+Luis Robert -- 0-for-4 in his last game -- will be in action for the Chicago White Sox versus the Miami Marlins, with Braxton Garrett on the hill, on June 11 at 2:10 PM ET.

-In his previous game, he went 1-for-4 with an RBI against the Marlins.
+In his previous game he had a hitless performance (0-for-4) against the Marlins.

 Luis Robert Game Info & Props vs. the Marlins